Emmanuel de Martonne: Awards and honors

 He became an honorary member of the Geographical Society of the USSR in 1933., and, from 1938 to 1952, was president of the International Geographical Union.
 He was awarded the Cullum Geographical Medal in 1939, and the Victoria Medal in 1950.
 He became a member of the French Academy of Sciences in 1942.

 Publications

 In 1909, he published the first edition of his book Traité de géographie physique: Climat, Hydrographie, Relief du sol, Biogéographie.
 It contains 396 three-dimensional, painstakingly researched illustrations and maps.
 It covers many aspects of geography, including different map projections, the geographic coordinate system, physical geography, climate, hydrography, erosion, glaciers, and biogeography.
 The second edition was published in 1913, and the third in 1920.

 He published Les Alpes: Géographie générale, a study about the Alps, in 1926.
 This led to the "De Martonne aridity index".

-In his work Problème des régions arides Sud-Américaines De Martonne was the first to coin and the define the South American Arid Diagonal.
+In his work Problème des régions arides Sud-Américaines De Martonne was the first to coin and define the South American Arid Diagonal.